christoff-buerger/racr/examples/examples-overview.md

 Implementation of a coloured, weighted Petri net interpreter that supports arbitrary input arc conditions and output computations.
 Reference attribute grammar based analyses are used to perform name, enabled and well-formedness analyses of Petri nets; rewrites are used to implement their actual execution semantics, i.e., the firing of enabled transitions.

 The example demonstrates the reuse of attribute-based analyses to ease and control rewriting.
 The presented enabled analysis deduces all enabled transitions and their respective consumed tokens.
 Given this information, execution via rewriting is straight forward: as long as there are enabled transitions, select one, delete its consumed tokens and add the produced ones.
-While executing this loop, enabled analyses are automatically optimised by incremental attribute evaluation.
+While executing this loop, enabled analysis are automatically optimised by incremental attribute evaluation.

-Objectives:
-  * Introduction to RAG-controlled rewriting and dynamic, incremental reference attribute evaluation:
+**Objective:** Introduction to RAG-controlled rewriting and dynamic, incremental reference attribute evaluation.
  * Reference attributes: Name, graph and well-formedness analyses (e.g., the enabled analysis of Petri net transitions)
  * Rewrites: AST represents a state, rewrites are state changes (e.g., rewrites that delete consumed, and add produced, tokens of fired transitions)
  * Incremental Evaluation: Attributes are only reevaluated if they depend on information changed by rewrite applications (e.g., the enabled status of transitions is only reevaluated if the last fired transition influenced it)

 ## _TTC 2015 fUML Activity Diagrams_: Solution of _The TTC 2015 Model Execution Case_ submitted to the _8th Transformation Tool Contest_